Conjugacy of unimodular pisot substitutions subshifts to domain exchanges: Matrix eigenvalues and return substitutions

+The next four propositions are usually stated for one-sided sequences, but they are still true for uniformly recurrent $x\in A^\ZZ$ as these statements only depend on $x^+ = x_{[0,+\infty )}$.
+Indeed, $x^+$ is also a uniformly recurrent element of $A^\NN$.
+We can define in the same way the derived sequence $D_u (x^+)$, the sets $\R_{x^+,u}$ and $R_{x^+,u}$, and, the map $\Theta_{x^+,u}$ when $u$ is a prefix of $x^+$.
+Moreover we clearly have:

-The following proposition enables to associate to a substitution an other substitution on the alphabet $R_{x,u}$. \begin{prop}[\cite{Durand:1998a}] Let $x\in A^\NN$ be a fixed point of the primitive substitution $\sigma$ which is not periodic for the shift and $u$ be a nonempty prefix of $x$.
+The following proposition enables to associate to a substitution another substitution on the alphabet $R_{x,u}$.
+We recall that admissible fixed points of primitive substitutions are uniformly recurrent.
+So the return word notion are meaningful.

+\begin{prop}[\cite{Durand:1998a} proof of Proposition 5.1] Let $x\in A^\ZZ$ be an admissible fixed point of the primitive substitution $\sigma$ and $u$ be a nonempty prefix of $x_{[0,+\infty )}$.
 There exists a primitive substitution $\sigma_{u}$, defined on the alphabet $R_{x,u}$, characterized by